akashdeep000/chatterbox-tts/README.md

 ### REST API: `/tts/generate`

-This endpoint generates a complete audio file and returns it as a `.wav` file.
+This endpoint streams the generated audio, making it suitable for real-time applications.

 **Example with `curl` (default voice):**